akkartik/mu/Readme.md

   cd/syscall  0x80/imm8
   ```

-You can generate tiny zero-dependency ELF binaries with it that run on Linux.
+You can generate tiny zero-dependency ELF binaries from SubX that run on Linux.

   ```sh
   $ ./subx translate init.linux apps/ex1.subx -o apps/ex1  # on Linux or BSD or Mac